-The Medical Tourism Association (MTA; also known as Medical Travel Association or Global Healthcare Organization) represents the first membership based international non-profit trade association for the medical tourism and global healthcare industry.
-It is made up of the international hospitals, healthcare providers, insurance companies and medical travel facilitators, but other affiliated companies and members actively participate as well.
+The Medical Tourism Association (MTA; also known as Medical Travel Association or Global Healthcare Organization) represents the first membership-based international non-profit trade association for the medical tourism and global healthcare industry.
+It is made up of the international hospitals, healthcare providers, insurance companies, and medical travel facilitators, but other affiliated companies and members actively participate as well.

 The common goal of all of them is to promote the highest level of quality of healthcare to patients in a global environment.
 According to this primary goal, the Medical Tourism Association is based on three principles: transparency in quality and pricing, communication and education.

 International Board of Medicine and Surgery (IBMS) is an organization that assembles physicians, surgeons, dentists and other healthcare professionals in the global healthcare community interested in establishing and maintaining a professional standard of patient care.
-Their aim is to establish Centers of Healthcare Excellence (hospitals or clinics) that meet their proposed rigorous standards.
+They aim to establish Centers of Healthcare Excellence (hospitals or clinics) that meet their proposed rigorous standards.

 An association of insurance carriers, insurance agencies, third-party administrators and related businesses engaged in travel insurance and travel assistance products in the USA is known as The US Travel Insurance Association (UStiA).
 Their goal is that travelers have affordable access to travel protection and travel assistance.